 A) Overview

-The job title "Community Sport Leaders" was renamed from “Community Sports Commissioners” with the enactment of the Basic Act on Sport in 2011.
+The job title "Community Sport Leader" was renamed from “Community Sports Commissioner” with the enactment of the Basic Act on Sport in 2011.
 Currently, many local municipalities across the country appoint Community Sport Leaders, and approximately 48,000 individuals are active in these roles.

 Their roles include planning and implementing local sports and physical activity programs, serving as instructors in these programs, and acting as coordinators for community sports matters, which involves communicating with local government officials.
 For example, Community Sport Leaders organize various local events for residents, such as yoga or boccia classes and physical fitness tests when elementary school facilities are available.
 In some regions, they support larger events such as city marathons and engage in other activities in collaboration with organizations such as medical associations or Junior Chambers.